 - Make sure that the battery surface is clean and dry (free from corrosion).

 - Checking all remote heads.

-- If an exit sign or an emergency light is found inoperable, list of deficiencies will be provided to the building owner.
+- If an exit sign or an emergency light is found inoperable, a list of deficiencies will be provided to the building owner.

-- We always have an inventory of most common batteries and bulbs in our trucks and offer repairs on the spot to prevent our customers paying an additional trip charge.
+- We always have an inventory of most common batteries and bulbs in our trucks and offer repairs on the spot to prevent our customers from paying an additional trip charge.